myfriendtania/PostgreSQL/README.md

   - Take a username, or email for example.
   - There can be an exception to this if NULL values are inserted into this table, because PostgreSQL considers each NULL value as unique - Keep in mind that is standard isn't shared across every SQL engine.

+- PRIMARY KEY - this constraint is the combination of NOT NULL and UNIQUE constraints.
+  - When defining one column as the PRIMARY KEY, you would use a column level constraint.
+  - However, when the primary key contains multiple columns, you'll need to use the table level constraint.

+- CHECK - this enables to check a condition when you insert of update data.

+- REFERENCES - constrains the value of the column that exists in column in another table

 The purpose of datatypes in databases allows for data integrity, meaning people won't be able to insert whatever data they choose into our columns.
 Setting a datatype for our columns tells our SQL engine what kind of data the column should accept.